amandahuarng/adobeio-auth/OAuth/samples/adobe-auth-node/readme.md

 ```
 $ openssl req -x509 -sha256 -new -nodes -days 3650 -key CA.key -out CA.pem
 ```
 We have specified that the root CA certificate will be valid for 10 years.
-Now that we have the key and certificate, we can sign the SSL certificate isnce we already created CA. Create a new directory `localhost` inside of `CA` and create the file `localhost.ext` inside.
-We will store the information that needs to be written into the signed SSL certificate into this file
+Now that we have the key and certificate, we can sign the SSL certificate since we already created CA. Create a new directory `localhost` inside of `CA` and create the file `localhost.ext` inside.
+We will store the information that needs to be written into the signed SSL certificate into this file.

 ```
 $ mkdir localhost && cd localhost && touch localhost.ext